 They wick moisture away from your skin, keep you warm in the winter and cool in the summer, and remain fresh through multiple wearings without needing a wash.

 Gift merino layers to your very favorite hikers, maybe even yourself!
-Woolly is is a small company based in Seattle that is committed to providing shoppers with ethically sourced wool from around the world.
+Woolly is a small company based in Seattle that is committed to providing shoppers with ethically sourced wool from around the world.

 Woolly merino layers are ultra-soft and more affordable than any we’ve tried to date.
 Use the code WELCOME15 for 15% off your first purchase.